devtron-labs/devtron/docs/user-guide/resource-browser.md

 The components on a typical node include the `kubelet`, a `container runtime`, and the `kube-proxy`.

 If you have multiple nodes, you can search a node by name or label in the search bar.
-The search result will display the following information of the node.
+The search result will display the following information about the node.
 To display a parameter of a node, use `Columns` on the right side, select the parameter to display from the drop-down list, and click **Apply**.

 ![Figure 8: Searching and Filtering Nodes](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/kubernetes-resource-browser/cluster-nodes.jpg)